Abderrahim-HADDEJI/Data-Science-Project-with-Pandas-/README.md

 -----------------------------------------------------

-Project 4: " Merging & Cleaning & Transforming Data "
+Part4: " Merging & Cleaning & Transforming Data "
 Through this project, we will accomplish the following important tasks: